-(1) For commercial air transport operations, the PIC shall prior to departure approve and sign the following flight documents preparation and where these documents shall be signed bv the flight operations officer or flight dispatcher and a copy filed with the operator or a designated agent, or, if procedures possible these are not it shall be left. with the aerodrome or heliport authority or on record in a suitable place at the point of departure:
+- (1) For commercial air transport operations, the PIC shall prior to departure approve and sign the following flight preparation documents and where applicable these documents shall be signed by the flight operations officer or flight dispatcher and a copy filed with the operator or a designated agent, or, if these procedures are not possible it shall be left with the aerodrome or heliport authority or on record in a suitable place at the point of departure: - (a) An operational flight plan, including NOTAMs and weather pertinent to the flight planning decisions regarding minimum fuel supply, en route performance, and destination and alternate aerodromes.

-- (a) An operational flight plan, including NOTAMs and weather pertinent to the flight planning decisions regarding minimum fuel supply, en route performance, and destination and alternate aerodromes. - (b) A load manifest, showing the distribution of the load, center of gravity, takeoff and landing mass and compliance with maximum operating mass limitations, and performance analysis. - (c) An applicable technical log page, showing acceptance of the aircraft. - (2) No person may takeoff an aircraft in commercial air transport unless all flight release documents, signed by the PIC, are retained and available at the point of departure. - (3) The PIC shall carry a copy of the documents specified in paragraph (1) on the aircraft to the destination aerodrome. - (4) Fuel and oil records shall be retained by the operator for a period of three (3) months to ascertain that trends for oil consumption are such that an aeroplane has sufficient oil to complete each flight. - (5) Completed flight preparation forms shall be kept by an operator for a period of three (3) months.
+- (b) A load manifest, showing the distribution of the load, centre of gravity, takeoff and landing mass and compliance with maximum operating mass limitations, and performance analysis. - (c) An applicable technical log page, showing acceptance of the aircraft. - (2) No person may take-off an aircraft in commercial air transport unless all flight release documents, signed by the PIC, are retained and available at the point of departure. - (3) The PIC shall carry a copy of the documents specified in paragraph (1) on the aircraft to the destination aerodrome. - (4) Fuel and oil records shall be retained by the operator for a period of three (3) months to ascertain that trends for oil consumption are such that an aeroplane has sufficient oil to complete each flight. - (5) Completed flight preparation forms shall be kept by an operator for a period of three (3) months.